webzakimbo/bcome-read-the-docs/docs/source/usage/command-menu.rst

 Command Menu
 ************

-Bcome has a series of in-built commands that can be executed within your namespaces.
+Bcome has a series of in-built commands that can be executed within your nodes.

-Within any given namespace, invoke ``menu`` to pull up the available in-built commands.
+Within any given node, invoke ``menu`` to pull up the available in-built commands.

 .. note::